Places of Interest

 Gleason Performing Arts Center

 The 500-seat W. Lansing Gleason Performing Arts Center is designed for stage plays, musical productions, scientific displays, lectures, seminars, camps and conferences.
 It is equipped with a complete control booth for professional stage productions, lighting and sound.
-The facility is equipped with both C- and KU-band digital satellite downlink services that can be incorporated into productions and viewed on a large screen.
-Groups interested in using the facility for conference and special event services may contact the Campus Services Office at (321) 674-8125.
+Groups interested in using the facility for conferences and special events may contact the Conference Services Bureau at (321) 674-8125.